Magento 2 Admin Panel Tutorial

 Under the Content menu, you can manage your store content and design.
 Choose the Elements settings to add, customize, remove CMS pages, widgets, static books.
 Go to Design if you want to install and configure a new theme or schedule automatic theme changes.

 The reporting functionality has been significantly improved if compare it with the Magento 1.x version.
-Here you can get 5 types of reports and practically every Magento user activity log in your online shop.
-Using the tab you can overview customers reviews, check sales reports, customer and product statistics.
+Here you can get 5 types of reports and practically every Magento user activity log or Magento 2 admin activity log in your online shop.
+Using the Magento 2 admin tab you can overview customers reviews, check sales reports, customer and product statistics.

 - see what search terms used most/least by users, overview newsletter transmissions.
 So, the section includes 4 different types of useful metrics.